ifd3f/astrid.tech/blog/2024/02/26/0/that-one-time-hacker-news-killed-my-website.md

 The last thing to do was go and ask Vercel to lift my quota.
-Honestly, I'm surprised they didn't just cut off my website as soon as I hit the limit, and that they were actually generous enough to let it go on for 3 days before blocking me.
+Honestly, I'm surprised they didn't just cut off my website as soon as I hit the limit, and that they were actually generous enough to let it go to 313% before blocking me.

 I filed a support issue in Vercel: